How can I find out if a check has cleared, what my balance is or amount of my Direct Deposit?

 If you are away from your authenticated computer and need to log-in, you will simply be asked to repeat the authentication process that you completed when you first logged into your accounts.
 You will be issued a Secure Access Code via your preferred method of contact and then you may login to your accounts as normal upon entering the Secure Access Code.
 You can also read our online directions.

 System Requirements & Supported Browsers

 As with most online applications, connectivity, user hardware, browser support and integration is critical to providing the best user experience.
 We work hard to make sure that the most popular systems represent our online banking services properly and securely.
 Below is a summary of recommended hardware, browsers, and accounting software that we test and support.

 Recommended Minimum User Hardware and Connection:

-*Note: Satellite cable connections often have difficulty supporting encrypted (HTTPS) applications.
-Because online banking is HTTPS encrypted for the safety of your financial information, some satellite cable connections may exhibit slow response.
+*Note: Satellite connections often have difficulty supporting encrypted, Hypertext Transfer Protocol Secure (HTTPS) applications.
+Since First Central State Bank online is HTTPS-encrypted for the safety of your financial information, some satellite cable connections may exhibit slow responses.

 Supported Browsers by Operating System: